-19.4 Refugee Central 1993 All Education 66% Of the ECCDs run by SCI.
-Camp liters Committee refugees Primary school run by ARRA. opened population Individually of water in place to address Secondary school facilitated by in 1993 is under the distributed registered with multi-sectorial issues DICAC. age of 18 per person ration cards per day
+Education 19.7 Refugee Central 1993 All 66% ECCDs run by SCI.
+Camp Of the liters Committee refugees Primary school run by ARRA. population opened of water Individually in place to address Secondary school facilitated by in 1993 is under the distributed registered with multi-sectorial issues DICAC. age of 18 ration cards per person per day